2 charged in death of 20-year-old Dartmouth College student from Delaware

 HANOVER, N.H. -- Two people have been charged in the death of Dartmouth College student Won Jang, 20, of Middletown, Delaware, who was found dead by the Connecticut River on the school's New Hampshire campus in July, according to police.

-The Hanover Police Department announced misdemeanor charges for providing alcohol to persons under 21 years of age at an event Jang attended before his death.
+On Friday, police in Hanover, New Hampshire, where Dartmouth is located, announced that Alpha Phi has been charged with one count of facilitating an underage alcohol house.
+Two members of the Beta Alpha Omega were charged with providing alcohol to a person under 21 at an event Jang attended before his death.

-A sorority was also charged as a corporation for facilitating an underage alcohol party, which was organized by its members, according to the Hanover Police.
+The party was hosted by Alpha Phi sorority and alcohol was provided by Beta Alpha Omega.
+Most of those at the party were under 21.
+At the end of the party, police said several attendees decided to swim in the river.
+While at the river, a heavy rainstorm hit and most people left.
+Jang, whose family told authorities he could not swim, was left behind.

-Jang was found dead off the shore of the Connecticut River on the school's campus on July 7 after drinking at a fraternity party the night before, according to police.
+Jang was found dead off the shore of the Connecticut River on the school's campus on July 7, according to police.

 READ MORE: Dartmouth fraternity member from Delaware dies, prompting hazing investigation